Embedded Systems Engineering MSc (Eng)

 Medical Electronics and E-Health - 15 credits

-Provides knowledge and understanding of how electronics and communications technology is and could be used in medical applications and healthcare.
+Provides knowledge and understanding of how electronics technology is used in medical applications and healthcare, and to consider a range of possible future developments in this field.

 Programming - 15 credits

-Develops competence in computer programming, using both Matlab and c.
+Develop competence in computer programming, using both Matlab and the C programming language.

 MSc Individual Project - 60 credits